instructure/canvas-ios/opensource/Files/README.md

 Framework | Description
 --- | ---
-SoLazy 			| A collection of utilties and extensions that simplify tasks or provide a more Swift friendly interface to Apple APIs.
+SoLazy 			| A collection of utilities and extensions that simplify tasks or provide a more Swift friendly interface to Apple APIs.
 SoPersistent 	| A powerhouse of persistence goodness.
 SoPersistent is based on CoreData and provides a unified Collection interface around NSFetchedResultsController.
 It also contains table and collection view controllers that exploit these collections.
 These utilities are optimized for reuse and customization.
-SoPretty        | A collection of UI utilitites, custom views, and colors used throughout Canvas.
+SoPretty        | A collection of UI utilities, custom views, and colors used throughout Canvas.
 WhizzyWig 		| Views for displaying and authoring rich text (html) content.
 Because we let our users do _anything_ they want.
 SoGrey          | Automated testing with [EarlGrey](https://github.com/google/EarlGrey)